luong-komorebi/neovim-dotfiles/readme.md

+**Warning: I have recently moved to LunarVim(https://github.com/LunarVim/LunarVim) so this project is no longer actively maintained.**

 # Neovim dotfiles

 My colleagues keep asking for my dotfiles.
 Therefore, I thought I would make it public one day :D (although this repo may not be up-to-date since I don't manage nvim configs with this repo)